kasanava/kasanava/README.md

 # 👋 Hello there!
 I'm Kevin Sánchez

 Hey!
-I'm Kevin, a data geek who used to be in sales for 4+ years – now, after my **bootcamp at TripleTen**, I'm all about turning numbers into cool insights.
+I'm Kevin, a data geek who spent over 4 years in sales.
+Now, after completing my **bootcamp at TripleTen**, I'm focused on turning numbers into actionable insights.
 You'll find me here playing with SQL, Python, and Power BI to make data-driven magic happen, always up for a new project or collaboration!

 ---